Best Micro Cap Funds in India 2025: Meaning, Taxation, Advantages, Risks

 Micro Cap vs Small Cap Mutual Fund

-Micro Cap and Small Cap Mutual Funds are both types of equity mutual funds that focus on companies with relatively smaller market capitalisations, but they differ in the size range of the companies they target.
+Micro Cap and Small Cap Mutual Funds are both types of equity mutual funds that focus on companies with relatively smaller market capitalisations.
+Still, they differ in the size range of the companies they target.
 Let’s understand their differences in a tabular form.

 Features of Micro Cap Mutual Funds

-- Market Coverage: Can primarily invest in companies with market capitalisation ranging from Rs.
-150 crore to Rs.
-3,500 crore (depending on fund definition).
+- Market Coverage: Can primarily invest in companies with market capitalisation ranging from ₹150 cr to ₹3,500 cr (depending on fund definition).

 - Sector Diversification: Spread investments across various sectors like IT, healthcare, banking, etc., to mitigate risks associated with individual industries.

-- Minimum Investment: Typically have lower minimum investment requirements compared to other mutual funds, making them accessible to a wider range of investors.
+- Minimum Investment: They typically have lower minimum investment requirements compared to other mutual funds, making them accessible to a broader range of investors.

 - Tax Benefits: Micro-cap equity mutual funds enjoy similar tax benefits (long-term capital gains tax) as other equity mutual funds.